PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "You mean, you're gonna lend me my own sword!"

 "It's just a figure of speech," Relan muttered.
-Boltac hitched the reins and the heavy draft horses lurched the carriage into motion.
+Boltac hitched the reins, and the heavy draft horses lurched the carriage into motion.

 "Ahh, I know kid," said Boltac.
 "You got a good heart, but you're kind of an idiot.
 No offense.
 I mean, think about this.
 What is in this for you?"